How to fit a child's helmet

-Make sure the helmet is facing the right way and that the helmet sits just above the brow, covering your child’s forehead.
-The brim of the front of the helmet should be about a centimetre above the eyebrows - high enough to not restrict their vision, but low enough to protect their forehead in the event of a fall.
+Make sure the helmet is facing the right way – sounds obvious but people do get this wrong!
+The helmet should sit just above your child’s brow, covering their forehead.
+The brim of the front of the helmet should be about a centimetre above their eyebrows - high enough to allow unrestricted vision, and low enough to protect their forehead.

 Step Two (Ears):

-Make sure the helmet fits securely and does not wobble.
-First adjust the dial at the back of the helmet until the plastic retention cradle is snug against the head and the helmet does not move side to side or backwards and forwards.
-You should then adjust the side straps so that they are positioned comfortably in a “V” shape just below each ear.
+The helmet should fit securely without wobbling if they shake their head.
+First adjust the dial at the back of the helmet until the plastic retention cradle is snug against their head.
+The helmet should not move from side to side or back and forth.
+Adjust the side straps so they are positioned comfortably in a “V” shape just below each ear.

 Step Three (Mouth):

-Adjust the chin strap so that it is snug but not restrictive.
-You should be able to get 2 fingers between the strap and the neck, but no more.
+Adjust the chin strap so it’s snug but not restrictive.
+When the strap buckle is fastened, you should be able to get 2 fingers between the strap and the neck, but no more.

 We suggest checking the fit weekly to ensure the helmet remains correctly adjusted.
 Sometimes day-to-day use or inquisitive fingers can put the helmet out of adjustment.